HKU-BAL/ClusterV-Web/README.md

 # the website should be available at 127.0.0.1:8000,
 # or [YOUR IP]:8000, you can check your IP via `ifconfig`

+# close the website by
+docker ps
+docker rm -f [DOCKER CONTAINER ID FOR CLUSTERVW]
 ```